-Play-based: All our programs are hands-on and experience-based.
-Teachers plan and set-up a variety of age-appropriate, developmentally stimulating activities in the classroom.
-Children can move from one activity to the next at their own pace, moving on to the next learning adventure when they are ready.
-Teachers monitor their learning, and from time to time, step in with questions or suggestions that extend the learning, and help the child move to the next level of skill and understanding.
+Play-based: Our programs are hands-on and experiential.
+Teachers plan and set-up a variety of age-appropriate, developmentally stimulating activities.
+Children can move from one activity to the next at their own pace, moving on to the next brain-building adventure when they decide they are ready.
+Teachers monitor their learning, and from time to time, step in with questions or suggestions that extend the learning, providing scaffolding to help the child move to the next level of skill and understanding.

 Close parental involvement: Parents are always welcome in the classroom.
 This gives each child the comfort and security of knowing their own parent can be there with them.
 It also gives children exposure to a wide range of caring adults in a safe environment, allowing them to develop skills at interacting with other adults.
 As a side benefit, we know children learn language more quickly when exposed to a variety of adult speakers.